 How can you get rid of hip dips?

 Hip dips are an inherent part of your bone structure, so you cannot eliminate hip dips.
 By performing hip-focused exercises, you can enhance your hip dips, such as squats, hip thrusts, workouts that target hip abduction, and extensions of the hips.

-Let's take a closer look at how they should be conducted to get the most out of hip dips vs. no hip dips exercises.
+Let's look at how they should be conducted to get the most out of hip dips vs. no hip dips exercises.

 To perform squats, you should first stand with your feet placed approximately hip-width apart and your toes pointed outwards just a little bit.
-You must ensure that you do not lean forward or backward when performing squats, just like you would on a boat.
+You must ensure you do not lean backward when performing squats, like on a boat.
 To activate your core muscles, draw your abdominal muscles toward your spine while simultaneously contracting your glutes.
 Put both hands on the table before you and clasp them together.

-Now, continue lowering your hips by bending your knees until you are in a squat posture.
-Keep your back straight and not stick out your butt while you do squats.
-You should go as low as is comfortable, but you should be careful to keep your lower back flat during this movement.
+Now, continue lowering your hips by bending your knees until you squat.
+Keep your back straight, and do not stretch your butt while you do squats.
+It would be best to go as low as is comfortable but be careful to keep your lower back flat during this movement.
 Squats are challenging at first, but they become easier with practice.

 You must have a monitor as you execute squats for hip dips to check if your hips are dipping to the appropriate level.

 You will need a bench or box around 12-18 inches high to conduct hip thrusts.
 You will need something that will allow you to rest your upper body while maintaining the hips lifted above the level of the floor.